MSuskiewicz/msuskiewicz.github.io/_pages/blog.md

 {% include base_path %}

 Chances are that this blog will die at some point.
-It will be regularly updated initially, and less and less as the time goes by.
+It will be regularly updated initially, and less and less as time goes by.
 Alas, that's what usually happens.
 But it's a risk I'm willing to take.
 I will write here short notes, mostly on scientific articles I've read.

 Protein homodimerisation (20/09/2023)
 ------